/

 • applications of anthropological sciences in and beyond academia

-We will select 12-14 current undergraduate students interested in pursuing anthropological research to work closely with Penn State faculty and graduate students in these four modules:
+We will select 25 current undergraduate students interested in pursuing anthropological research to work closely with Penn State faculty and graduate students in these four modules:

 Students will also be introduced to the concepts of anthropological storytelling through film and other mediums.
 Each student will receive hands-on training with basic approaches to filming human subjects in a field setting, and students will be allowed to document their own research journey throughout the ARISE program.
-Participants will also be able to collaborate in a community-based project to document the ARISE experience.
+Participants will also be able to participate in a community-based project to document the ARISE experience.